 Farmingdale and Islip airports are very close to Long Island, east of New York City.
 Because of their close proximity we have linked them together here.
 Farmingdale airport lies on Highway 111, while Islip - McArthur Airport is conveniently located on the I 495 corridor, though it is a few miles further East.
 The airports are excellent for servicing clients that live on Long Island or even in the eastern boroughs of New York.

 There are two other airports on Long Island – East and West Hampton, which makes Farmingdale and Islip a little less favorable for Hamptons residents or travelers.
 Using them, however, can save money of positioning aircraft out to the Hamptons.
 Islip is a commercial airport, so private flights are subject to delays during congested times, while FRG is an executive field, allowing for quicker take-off and landing.

 Farmingdale has two jet length runways in a perpendicular pattern allowing for good access in all winds and inclement weather.
 Islip has 4 runways, 3 jet length, and one turboprop length runway.
 The airports both have great modern FBOs, 2 major national chains at Farmingdale, and 3 at Islip.
 Both Airports are home to a number of excellent charter operators.
 Farmingdale has 45 Part 135 aircraft and Islip is home to 28, ranging from turboprops to full-size Large Jets.
 Islip, in particular, has several newer Legacy 600 aircraft that are a slightly lower-cost alternative to Gulfstream GIV type products.

 While these airports are not the first that passengers often think of when flying to New York, they should certainly be considered when chartering jets to or from New York City.
-Depending on the time of the day and one’s final destination, either of these airports may be excellent alternatives.
+Depending on the time of the day and one's final destination, either of these airports may be an excellent alternative for private jet users.
 They offer lighter traffic and great facilities.